 They will also stay on for 15 seconds when the interior light switch on the dash is turned on then off, while the ignition is off.

-You can also turn the map lights on and off by pressing the switch near each light.
-However, the ignition must be turned to RUN or ACC for the map lights to come on.
+You can also turn the map lamps on and off by pressing the switch near each light.

 Outside Mirrors

 Adjust your outside mirrors so you can just see the side of your vehicle.